From the Beginning,

 America For Americans Memorial Service Is Held

-September 19, 1901 – The America for Americans memorial service was held for President McKinley.
+September 19, 1901 – The America for Americans memorial service was held for former President McKinley.

 First Ryman Stage Is Built